 In addition to securing processing agreements, we have contracted for firm pipeline transportation capacity to ensure our natural gas, condensate and natural gas liquids reach market.
 We have also contracted for long term and/or renewable export pipeline capacity on the Alliance Pipeline to Chicago, the Foothills/GTN system to Malin, Oregon and the TCPL Mainline system to Dawn.
-This approach has allowed us to reach various North American markets for our natural gas allowing for diversified and enhanced natural gas pricing versus recent AECO pricing.
+This approach has allowed us to reach various North American markets for our natural gas allowing for diversified and enhanced natural gas pricing versus AECO pricing in the past few years.